captainbarbosa/issue-closer/README.md

-Close issues on this repo from your command line!
+Allows issues on this specific repository to be closed via the command line.
+Created as an assignment while at The Iron Yard.

+### Try it out
 Set up your GitHub username and password as local environment variables, then run **application.rb**.

 Example: